portlandcodeschool/jsi/_posts/00-08-01-backbone1.md

 # Installation

-In order to get started, you need to download the following files and place them in the `../js` directory of this repository
+In order to get started, you need to download the following files and place them in the `../js` directory of this repository:

 -   [Backbone](http://backbonejs.org/backbone.js)
 -   [Underscore](http://underscorejs.org/underscore.js)
 -   [jQuery](http://code.jquery.com/jquery-2.1.4.js)